Fameless4ellL/DjangoGeosite3/README.md

 # Django-Project-3
-this is my third project on django.
-It has't don yet thank you checking out.

-project on server http://zaur.pythonanywhere.com
+this is my third project on django. project on server http://zaur.pythonanywhere.com